lmachens/raccoon-miner/README.md

 ## Install app from releases

-Raccoon Miner is not released yet, but you can install from source.
+Raccoon Miner is not released yet, but you can install from source (Windows only).

 - Download `raccoon_miner_x.zip` from [releases](https://github.com/lmachens/raccoon-miner/releases).
 You might have to force download because of a security warning regarding the mining exe and dll files.
 - Extract the release